 Teddy Roosevelt once said that, “A great democracy has got to be progressive, or else it will soon cease to be either great or a democracy.”
 Inspired by Roosevelt’s words, as well as his legacy, the Great Democracy Initiative will release detailed policy proposals that offer progressive solutions to the biggest problems of our time.
 From confronting the concentration of power in our economy to fundamentally reforming our broken government, GDI aims to produce policy blueprints aimed at taming government corruption, breaking the stranglehold that big corporations have on our economy, protecting our democracy from global threats, and building a prosperous, safe, and healthy society for all Americans.
 The Great Democracy Initiative is housed at the Roosevelt Institute, the nonprofit partner to the Franklin D. Roosevelt Presidential Library and Museum.

 Julie Morgan is the Co-founder and Executive Director of the Great Democracy Initiative.
 She is also a Fellow at the Roosevelt Institute.
 She previously served as a senior counsel to Senator Elizabeth Warren, a senior program officer at the Bill & Melinda Gates Foundation, and in multiple roles at the Center for American Progress.
-Julie holds a Ph.D. and J.D. from Boston College.
+Julie holds a Ph.D. in higher education and a J.D. from Boston College.

 Ganesh Sitaraman, Director of Policy and Co-Founder